remko/age-plugin-se/README.md

 <img src="https://raw.githubusercontent.com/remko/age-plugin-se/main/Documentation/img/screenshot-biometry.png" alt="Biometry prompt" width=350/>
 </div>

+Besides direct usage with age as above, you can use it with any tool that uses age in the backend.
+For example, you can store your passwords with [passage](https://github.com/FiloSottile/passage), and conveniently access them with Touch ID.

 ## Requirements

-To generate identity files and decrypt encrypted files, you need a Mac running macOS 13 (Ventura) with a Secure Enclave processor.
+To generate identities (private keys) and decrypt encrypted files, you need a Mac running macOS 13 (Ventura) with a Secure Enclave processor.

 For encrypting files, you need macOS 13 (Ventura), Linux, or Windows.
 A